Sign Up to Volunteer as a Citizen Scientist

 Volunteer Frequently Asked Questions

-Sampling will involve walking along a wooded edge of your property while dragging a tick collecting cloth.
-There will be three collecting periods in July and each one should take no more than an hour.
+Sampling will involve walking within your wooded property while dragging a tick collecting cloth.
+There will be three collecting periods in July and each one should take about an hour.
 Participants should be able to walk over uneven ground, bend over, and use tweezers to pick up small ticks.

 Does my property qualify to be part of this study?